nakul6686/Blogs-Server/README.md

      ```

 5. **Start the Server**
-   - Execute `npm run dev` to run the server.
+   - Execute `npm start` to run the server.
 The console should display a message indicating that the server is running and connected to MongoDB.

 6. **Testing API Endpoints**
    - Use Postman or any other API testing tool to interact with the API endpoints.
 Ensure you set `Content-Type: application/json` in the headers for requests that require a body payload.